cnabio/duffle/docs/101-bundle-json.md

 A `bundle.json` is broken down into the following categories of information:

 - The schema version of the bundle
-- The type of bundle: known as a "thin" or a "thick" bundle (described by `mediaType`)
 - The top-level package information (`name` and `version`)
+    - name: The bundle name
+    - version: Semantic version of the bundle
+    - description: Short description of the bundle
-- Information on the invocation image
+- Information on the invocation images, as an array
-- A list of images included with this bundle
+- A list of images included with this bundle, as an array
 - A specification of which parameters may be overridden, and how those are to be validated
-- A list of credentials (by location) that the application needs
+- A list of credentials (name and desired location) that the application needs

-There are two types of bundles available:
+There are two formats for a bundle (thin and thick formats).
+Certain data in the `bundle.json` file is represented differently depending on which format is used:

-- `application/cnab.manifest.v1alpha+json` defines a "thin" bundle, or a bundle that requires only the bundle.json to be downloaded quickly.
+- *Thin*: `application/cnab.manifest.v1alpha+json` defines a "thin" bundle, or a bundle that requires only the bundle.json to be downloaded quickly.
 Installing these bundles will require a machine with an internet connection to fetch the invocation images at install time.
 This is the most common type of bundle.
-- `application/cnab.bundle.v1alpha+json` defines a "thick" bundle, or a complete installation bundle that contain the bundle.json as well as its dependent images, making it easier to install onto machines without an internet connection at the cost of additional storage space/bandwidth required when fetching.
+- *Thick:* `application/cnab.bundle.v1alpha+json` defines a "thick" bundle, or a complete installation bundle that contain the bundle.json as well as its dependent images, making it easier to install onto machines without an internet connection at the cost of additional storage space/bandwidth required when fetching.
 This is useful in cases where we want to export the bundle for archival purposes.

+*XXX: I am not comfortable with calling one a `manifest` and another a `bundle`, and particularly not comfortable with calling the thin one a `manifest`, since manifests are attached to their contents.
+Can we do something less oblique here?
+Maybe `cnab.thin` and `cnab.thick`?*

 For the rest of the documentation, by default we'll be refererring bundles using the "thin" type, but when "thick" bundles become relevant we'll make note that it's a "thick" bundle type.

-Here's how a "thin" bundle looks:
+The following is an example of a `bundle.json` for a bundled distributed as a _thin_ bundle:

 ```json
 {